Jacob Longaker (Director)

 Jacob holds a Ph.D. in Political Science (2016), Graduate Certificate in Women, Gender, and Sexuality Studies (2013), M.A. in Political Science (2013), and B.A. cum laude in Political Science and International Studies (2009) from the University of Kansas.
 Jacob studied International Relations and Social Sciences at Pontifícia Universidade Católica de São Paulo in 2007-8.

-Teryl Brewster holds a bachelor degree in Sociology with a minor in Computer Science and Religious studies and a Masters in Sociology, both from Western Illinois University.
+Teryl Brewster (Specialist in Education) holds a Bachelor degree in Sociology with a minor in Computer Science and Religious studies and a Masters in Sociology, both from Western Illinois University.
 Her professional experience includes eight years of working with underrepresented minority students at the University of Illinois in the area of advocacy and mentoring.
 She is currently pursuing a Ph.D. in Educational Policy Studies at University of Illinois at Urbana-Champaign with a focus in evaluating retention and transition programs for minority students at predominately White institutions.
 Starting her college career as a first generation, low income non-traditional college student, Teryl has a strong interest in improving the climate of higher education institutions.
 Teryl oversees the I-Journey Workshops on Request and the Social Justice Educators.

 Chris McConkey (Office Support Specialist) holds a Masters in Social Work from the University of Illinois Urbana-Champaign.
 After working in the community mental health field for over 20 years, she is happy to return to the Illinois campus, providing office support for Diversity & Social Justice Education.